On the ground with the desperate search for missing Jay Slater in Tenerife

 While the beachside resorts of Tenerife enjoy 26C-degree heat, the weather can change dramatically in the mountains, with wind and mist appearing in a matter of minutes.

-One elderly Spanish couple, whose holiday home is on a hidden dirt track embedded in the mountainside, showed the police search from their back garden.
+One elderly Spanish couple, whose holiday home is on a hidden dirt track embedded in the mountainside, watched the police search from their back garden.

 In difficult terrain, police officers can be seen combing through the bushes and climbing down the ravine in search of clues.
 When asked about the search, they dismissed the idea that authorities had eased off their efforts and said they had seen helicopters, drones and dogs in the surrounding area over the last four days, but without any result.